gghuanhuan/swap-token-list/README.md

 # swap-token-list

-This page is hosting the list of ERC20 & BEP20 tokens for the https://swap.hyperjump.fi & https:// ftm-swap.hyperjump.fi interfaces.
+This page is hosting the list of ERC20 & BEP20 tokens for the https://swap.hyperjump.fi & https://ftm-swap.hyperjump.fi interfaces.

 THERE ARE 2 LISTS PLEASE ADD YOUR TOKEN TO THE CORRECT LIST FOR THE NETWORK YOUR TOKEN LIVES ON.